Henry839/LatentSeek/index.md

 </div>
 </br>

 LatentSeek is a novel framework that enhances LLM reasoning through <b>Test Time Instance-level Adaptation (TTIA)</b> within the model's <b>latent space</b>.
-It introduces updated instance-specific latent representations that steer the pre-trained model's reasoning process without modifying its parameters.
-These latent representations act as a planning or control mechanism that guides the model toward better reasoning paths for each specific problem instance.
-We optimize latent representations at test time using the policy gradient method to maximize reward.
-Specifically, for each reasoning problem, we update the token-wise latent representations using guidance from the reward function, treating them as independent variables.
-In each iteration, the updated latent representations are decoded into tokens, which serve as inputs for computing the reward.
-Importantly, the reward function operates in a self-rewarding manner, relying solely on the model’s internal capabilities without incorporating any external information.
-The process continues until the reward exceeds a predefined threshold or the maximum number of iterations is reached.
+The latent representations are optimized during the test time using the policy gradient method, to maximize the expected reward.
+These optimized representations are subsequently decoded into token sequences, which are utilized to compute a new reward, which are then used to guide the next iteration.

 <h2 style="font-size: 2em; font-weight: bold;">TTIA in Latent Space</h2>